Connect with others who understand.

 • Joint or bone pain

-• Inflammatory bowel disease (IBD), which often leads to digestive symptoms like abdominal pain, diarrhea, bloody stool, fatigue, and weight loss
+• Inflammatory bowel disease (IBD), which often leads to digestive symptoms like abdominal pain, diarrhea, blood in the stool, fatigue, and weight loss

 • Meningitis (swelling of the tissue around the brain and spinal cord), which may cause a stiff neck, headache, nausea, seizures, or confusion